A Sage Green Kitchen, Plus Bath Remodel in Kips Bay

 A renovation date on the calendar

-We live in our 1,200-square-foot condo with my partner, Tim, myself, and our children, Vivienne and Nicholas.
-After putting any renovations on hold for a couple of years, we couldn’t wait any longer when our master shower started leaking on to our neighbors below.
+My partner, Tim, who is in the solar industry, and I, a project manager live in our 1,200-square-foot condo with our children, Vivienne and Nicholas.
+After putting any renovations on hold for a couple of years, we couldn’t wait any longer when our primary shower started leaking on to our neighbors below.
 Luckily, this gave us the opportunity to also upgrade our kitchen.

-There were many reasons to overhaul our master bathroom.
+There were many reasons to overhaul our primary bathroom.
 The shower door leaked constantly and the tile had lost its integrity too.
 Style-wise, the decor was entirely dated with traditional light fixtures, beige tiles, and mustard color on the walls.
 In the kitchen, the existing layout completely closed it in as a galley.
 We saw that the space had much more potential.
 For example, its builder-grade cabinets were falling apart and ready to be replaced.
-We wanted to start over and focus on maximizing storage and establishing more functionality.
+Our plan was to start over in the bathroom and focus on maximizing storage and establishing more functionality.

 Bathroom bonus: Extra storage